BlockchainCommons/XID-Quickstart/tutorials/02-understanding-xid-structure.md

 **Time to complete: 30-40 minutes**

-> **Related Concepts**: Before or after completing this tutorial, you may want to read about [Gordian Envelope Basics](../concepts/gordian-envelope-basics.md) and [Data Minimization Principles](../concepts/data-minimization-principles.md) to understand the theoretical foundations behind XID structure and elision.
+> **Related Concepts**: Before or after completing this tutorial, you may want to read about [Gordian Envelope Basics](../concepts/gordian-envelope-basics.md), [Data Minimization Principles](../concepts/data-minimization-principles.md), and [Elision Cryptography](../concepts/elision-cryptography.md) to understand the theoretical foundations behind XID structure and elision.

 ## Prerequisites